Konfekt/FastFold/README.md

   ```
   to your `.vimrc` file.

-  There is also a command `FastFoldUpdate` that updates folds and which can be
-  used to update folds whenever you close or open folds by other mappings such
-  as `<Ctrl-Z>` by adding `nnoremap <Ctrl-Z> :FastFoldUpdate<CR><Ctrl-Z>` to
-  your `.vimrc`.
-  The variant `FastFoldUpdate!` (with a bang) gives a echo line that shows by which
-  fold method the folds were updated.

 - If you prefer that this plug-in does not add a normal mode mapping that updates
   folds (that defaults to `zuz`), then add `let g:fastfold_map = 0` to your
   `.vimrc`.